-Well, that’s my sister’s Stuffing.
-This year it seems my baby sis all but declared war on me over a post for my Classic Midwestern Stuffing.
-She took particular umbrage *yes I said umbrage, how OLD am I?* over this declaration:
+Ah, my sister’s Bacon Stuffing.
+This year it seems my baby Sis all but declared war on me over a post for my Classic Midwestern Stuffing.
+She took particular umbrage – yes I said umbrage, how OLD am I? – over this declaration of mine:

 “And bacon?
 No bacon!
 I’m taking a stand here – just like cheese, bacon shouldn’t be in everything, and really shouldn’t be in a classic stuffing.
 You heard it here, first, fellow Americans!
 Sausage goes in stuffing.
 And giblets.
 Ask your Grandma.”

 So just to keep peace in the family, this year we broke tradition.
-We made my sister’s Bacon Stuffing.
+We made My Sister’s Ridiculously Delish Thanksgiving Bacon Stuffing.

 My son was cooking up all the bacon (isn’t it great he was helping this year!) when it dawned on him we weren’t making “our” stuffing, but he managed to pull it together and decided anything with all that bacon had to be good!
 It helped that we knew this was Auntie Liz’s recipe and she’s a fantastic cook.
 Still, it was a bit like a trust fall, lol!

 And fall we did – in love with this stuffing.
 Was it as good as mine?
 Yeah, my sis actually called to find out!
 Don’t you just love sisters?
 I put her on speaker and my son called it: “It’s just as good as Mom’s.
 They’re pretty much equal but different.”
 Hey, I’ll take that.
 I think.
 And I’ll take another helping of my sister’s stuffing.
 It’s seriously amazing!

 Making My Sister’s Ridiculously Delish Thanksgiving Bacon Stuffing: